How Much Does Tree Removal Cost In Toronto?

 • Suckers and regrowth from the old root system

-• Trip hazards for kids and visitors
+• Trip hazards for kids, visitors, and workers

-• Obstacles for future landscaping or fencing
+• Obstacles for future landscaping, fencing, or lawn work

 Do You Need A Permit To Remove A Tree In Toronto?

-You may need a permit if:
+You may need to look into permit requirements if:

 Extra Costs Homeowners Often Overlook